Metro Manila: Railway systems

 Rail transportation in the Greater Manila Area is a major part of the transportation system in Metro Manila and its surrounding areas.
 It consists of the Manila Light Rail Transit System, Manila Metro Rail Transit System, and the PNR Metro Commuter Line.
 As of 2021, the three systems and its four operational lines combined has 82 stations, covering a total of 113.3 km.
 The network makes up the majority of active railways in the country and bear the brunt of providing the metropolis with rail as a faster alternative mode of transport other than buses and jeepneys.
 However, these systems are currently insufficient for the rapidly expanding metropolis; to address this, new lines and line extensions are under construction, which will extend the system far out into neighboring regions.

 Several new railway projects are being undertaken by the national government and the private sector.
 These include the North–South Commuter Railway, the Metro Manila Subway, and MRT Line 7, all of which are under construction.
-Line extensions such as the LRT Line 1 South extension and the LRT Line 2 West extension are in the pipeline.
+Line extensions such as the LRT Line 1 Cavite extension and the LRT Line 2 West extension are in the pipeline.
+The proposed MRT Line 4 was also planned.
 Other line extensions and railway lines are in the planning stage.

 Air

 Ninoy Aquino International Airport (NAIA) is the only airport and the premier gateway in Metro Manila.
 It is the busiest airport in the Philippines.
-NAIA has four terminals: Terminal 1, Terminal 2 (which is exclusively used by Philippine Airlines), Terminal 3 (the newest and largest airport terminal in NAIA) and Terminal 4 (also known as the Manila Domestic Passenger Terminal).
+NAIA has four terminals: Terminal 1, Terminal 2 (which is exclusively used by Philippine Airlines), Terminal 3 (the newest and largest airport terminal in NAIA) and Terminal 4 (also known as the Manila Domestic passenger Terminal).
 The other airport that serves Metro Manila is Clark International Airport in Angeles City which is located 80 km away.